YAML schema reference for defining a Data Graph with the Rudder CLI — entities, events, and relationships.

 Note that:

-Each columns entry must set at least one of display_name or description.
+Each columns entry must set at least one of display_name, description, or pii_mask.

-To clear one field while keeping the other, omit it from the entry.
+To clear one field while keeping the others, omit it from the entry.

 To remove all metadata for a column, drop its entry — the next apply clears it, since the columns block is the source of truth.